splynx/docs/files/en/administration/reports/new_services_report/new_services_report.md

 ![filter](6.png)

 All entries on the report can be expanded to display the additional details of the tariff, like the period and discount details if any were applied.
-Simply click on the `+` icon on the tariff type in the table to expan and view the details:
+Simply click on the `+` icon on the tariff type in the table to expand and view the details:

 ![Details](7.png)